QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 * pacman auto-download:
     * pacman -Suw (no y!)
     * Subscribe to https://www.archlinux.org/feeds/news/
-    * The correct way to check for updates is `checkupdates` from pacman-contrib, otherwise pacman -Sy == Pacman -Syu + cancel which breaks due to partial upgrading!
+    * The correct way to check for updates is `checkupdates` from pacman-contrib, otherwise pacman -Sy == Pacman -Syu + cancel which breaks due to partial upgrading!point

 * firefox:
     * Smooth touchpad scrolling (x-org): env MOZ_USE_XINPUT2=1 firefox